Living in Indonesia, A Site for Expatriates

 9. Raffles Women’s Centre

-Out of the more than 5,000 doctors in practice, about 42% of them are trained specialists with postgraduate medical degrees and advanced specialty .
-The number of doctors in Singapore is evenly distributed between the public and private sector.
-Doctors in the public sector are provided with continuing education under the Health Manpower Development Program, for postgraduate training and practical attachments at overseas centers of international recognition.
+Out of the more than 5,000 doctors in practice, about 42% of them are trained specialists with postgraduate medical degrees and advanced specialty residencies.
+Singaporean doctors are roughly evenly distributed between the public and private sector.
+Doctors in the public sector are provided with continuing education under the Health Manpower Development Program for postgraduate training and practical attachment at overseas centers of international recognition.
 Under the same program, nurses are awarded fellowships for overseas training in education, administration and clinical specialities.

-There are 942 dentists, giving a ratio of 1 dentist to 4,130 population.
-About 77% of the dentists are in private practice.
-The nurse to population ratio is 1:244, with a total of about 15,947 nurses.
-55% of the nurses work in the public sector.
+There are 942 dentists, giving a ratio of 1 dentist to 4,130 citizens.
+About 77% of the dentists have private practices.
+The nurse to population ratio is approximately 1:244, with a total of about 15,947 nurses.
+55% of all nurses work in the public sector.

-Singapore, due to its strategic location, is the primary destination for medical evacuations in the region for four major emergency assistance companies, namely: International SOS (AEA), World Access (Asia), WorldWide Assistance (Singapore), and AXA Assistance.
+Due to its strategic location, Singapore is the primary destination for medical evacuations in the region for four major emergency assistance companies: International SOS (AEA), World Access (Asia), WorldWide Assistance (Singapore), and AXA Assistance.

 Foreigners giving birth in Singapore

-Singapore is a popular destination for many foreign women living in the neighbouring countries to deliver their babies here.
+Singapore is a popular destination for many expatriate women living in neighbouring countries for delivery of their children.
 The Singapore Immigration and Registration office has a well-established policy for these visitors.
 Below is a step-by-step guide for foreign expectant mothers who wish to give birth in Singapore:

-• a copy (original) of duly completed Form 14, Form V39 and Form IMME 555 (you may wish to download these forms at www.sir.gov.sg and the explanatory notes).
-Every applicant (including children) has to complete a set of these forms.
+• a copy (original) of completed Form 14, Form V39 and Form IMME 555 (the forms and explanatory notes can be found at the Immigration & Checkpoint Authority's website).
+Every person looking to enter Singapore (including children) has to complete a set of these forms.

 • Applicant's valid travel document.

-• once the baby is born, his/her birth could be registered with the Birth Registration Centre at the following locations :
+• Once the child is born, its birth should be registered with the Birth Registration Centre at one of the following locations:

 • Raffles Hospital